Things have changed on the web since the mid 1990s.

 3) Search optimization: In our experience PDFs do not rank as well in Google searches as HTML web pages as they are a more difficult ‘visual’ versus ‘logical’ markup for Google’s crawlers to read.
 This is usually compounded by PDF filenames that are not keyword rich (corporate2017-6-3.pdf), and blank titles in the PDF title field (press Ctrl-D when viewing one of your PDFs to see what is in your own PDF fields).
-And when you run identical PDF and HTML versions of the same article from the same website this may cause your articles to compete against eachother in Google’s rankings.
+And when you run identical PDF and HTML versions of the same article this may dilute ranking where Google is concerned as they are both published from the same website at the same time.

 4) Marketing pipeline: Ideally what do you want a new business prospect to do after they’ve read one of your articles?
 If they are looking at a PDF choices are limited.
 On a web page you can more easily connect them to other articles, a profile of the author, your newsletter signup, your seminar program etc. In addition when you upgrade your website or change your branding PDF-driven sites are ‘frozen in time’ versus new branding or functionality flowing through to old articles presented in HTML.